 Letting a driver who is forbidden from driving your vehicle can lead to trouble if they have an accident while driving it.
 In such situations, the car insurance company usually declines the claim, leaving you and the excluded driver to pay for any injuries or damage resulting from the accident.

 Cases that can lead to a driver exclusion in the first place include drivers who have one of the following:

 - Suspended license

 - Bad driving record

-Decision 4 of 5: If you don’t transfer the vehicle title
+Decision 4 of 5: Not transferring the vehicle title

 Following the proper procedure of signing the title over to the new owner and removing the car from your insurance policy represents the best way to protect yourself in such a situation.